4 Best Organic Tatami Mats (Traditional Japanese Style)

 The free U.S. (carbon offset) shipping took under three weeks to reach my door.
 The mat was securely packaged and arrived 100% undamaged.

-Finally, if you’re visiting Japan, FutonTokyo has a physical shop in Tokyo you should visit!
+Finally, if you’re visiting Japan, FutonTokyo has a physical shop in Tokyo that you should visit!

 Verified Customer Reviews